aCertainProgrammer/aCertainProgrammer.github.io/UnnamedDraftingTool/README.md

 Together, they define the 3 teams you can select in the tool.

+Note: You don't need to provide all 3 teams, if you omit a team the data will be pulled from the default data.
+This enables you to not have to bother with pasting the list of all champions for every config.

 `all` is intended to simply be a list of all champions, but there might be other uses for it so I made it customizable.
 A full list of champions is provided below.

 `ally` and `enemy` are simply the pools of two teams involved in the draft, use them however you like